Zimbra/zm-mailbox/docs/INSTALL-DEV-MAC-UBUNTU-VM.md

         $ apt-get install openjdk-7-jdk

-If you try this and it works, please update this document by removing steps 1-4 below.
+[ TODO: If you try this and it works, please update this document by removing steps 1-4 below. ]

 1. Download Sun JDK 1.7 from <http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html>.
 You'll want the 64-bit Linux
 version in tar.gz form.